TrakHound/MTConnect.NET/src/MTConnect.NET/Adapters/Shdr/README.md

 ## Overview
 The [ShdrAdapter](ShdrAdapter.cs) class handles the TCP connection to the Agent.
 SHDR conversion is handled in each individual class:
 - [ShdrDataItem](ShdrDataItem.cs) : Handles converting Events and/or Samples with a Representation of VALUE to the appropriate SHDR format.
-Handles multiline SHDR messages.
 - [ShdrCondition](ShdrCondition.cs) : Handles converting Conditions to the appropriate SHDR format
 - [ShdrTimeSeries](ShdrTimeSeries.cs) : Handles converting Samples with a Representation of TIME_SERIES to the appropriate SHDR format
 - [ShdrDataSet](ShdrDataSet.cs) : Handles converting Events and/or Samples with a Representation of DATA_SET to the appropriate SHDR format